The Billy Boyle Investigations Deliver World War II Mystery at Its Finest

 Billy finds himself at Death’s Door (2012) when he is smuggled behind enemy lines to investigate the murder of a monsignor in the Vatican, which is also the last known whereabouts of his missing girlfriend, Diana.
 Back in England for A Blind Goddess (2013), Billy is caught between two cases.
 First, Eugene “Tree” Jackson, an old friend from Boston and sergeant with the all-African American 617th Tank Destroyers, wants Billy to exonerate one of his soldiers accused of murder.
 And second, Billy is called to the English countryside to look into the murder of an accountant but suspiciously finds himself restricted from questioning crucial witnesses.

 World War II nears the pivotal turning point of D-Day in The Rest is Silence (2014)—however, its success might be compromised when a dead body turns up at the site of the “top secret” rehearsal, Operation Tiger.
-Billy crosses paths with a future president in The White Ghost (2015) when he has to prove the innocence of PT boat skipper Jack Kennedy.
+Billy crosses paths with a future president and potential suspect Jack Kennedy in The White Ghost (2015) when he’s sent to investigate the murder of a native coastwatcher on the island of Tulagi.
 Billy loses his stripes in Blue Madonna (2016) when he is accused of black market activities and demoted to a private, while in The Devouring (2017) Billy and Kaz face near-death after their plane wanders into a bombing run on a covert mission to investigate Swiss banks that might be collaborating with Nazis.
+2018’s Solemn Graves finds Billy treading carefully in the hunt for a killer near the HQ of a top-secret Allied unit know only as the Ghost Army, whose operations are so shrouded in mystery not even nearby units know what they’re doing.

-Two years and one month elapse between Billy Boyle and Solemn Graves, but within that timespan, Benn has managed to capture the depth of personal growth that his characters have experienced—from love and loss to testing the limits of their own moral, emotional and physical endurance.
-Benn also has managed to render in intimate terms the epic expanse of the war and its world-shattering consequences.
+Over the course of fourteen books, Benn has managed to capture the depth of personal growth that his characters have experienced—from love and loss to testing the limits of their own moral, emotional and physical endurance.
+He’s also has managed to render in intimate terms the epic expanse of the war and its world-shattering consequences.
 Billy’s investigations never repeat themselves, and each book provides a new lens for understanding the war and the multitudes of people affected in so many different ways.
 A librarian by trade, Benn’s prose is distinguished not only by its finely honed literary quality but also its expertly researched details.
 The “Author’s Note” section at the back of each volume is an eagerly awaited conclusion to each mystery, as Benn reveals the factual research that went into the story, indicating (with sometimes surprising results!) which parts were true and which were invented.

 Also on-board for this rewarding series is a different but no less important collaborator: artist Daniel Cosgrove, whose beautiful designs have graced the cover of every one of Benn’s Billy Boyle books.
-Inspired by vintage military advertisements, Cosgrove’s covers are unmistakable and undeniably gorgeous, and just one more reason why readers will want to collect all thirteen in the series.
+Inspired by vintage military advertisements, Cosgrove’s covers are unmistakable and undeniably gorgeous, and just one more reason why readers will want to collect the complete series.

 The propellers are spinning, and Boyle and his crew are readying for their next mission.
 Do your duty, pick up a book, and join the investigation.
 What are you waiting for?

-BILLY BOYLE, the first book in the Billy Boyle Investigations, is available for $8.99 PB / $1.99 EB.
+Start with BILLY BOYLE, the first book in the Billy Boyle Investigations.
 PURCHASE HERE